3 Things to Consider When You Hire a Freelancer

 As mentioned earlier, these designers are typically specialists.
 They work best in a particular area of digital marketing.
 If that is all you need, great!
 But you may need more.
 In that case, be careful.
 If someone promises you the moon, they will probably not be able to deliver.
 No single person is capable of doing everything.
 Even the best website gurus don’t understand every aspect of coding, copywriting, and design.

 It’s important to realize that there is no definitive answer when it comes to web development.
 Every company has different needs.
 It may be that a freelancer is exactly what your company needs right now, but what if it isn’t?
-Download our free guide on what options are out there and see which one is right for you.
+Schedule a free 15 minute meeting with one of our growth consultants, to learn what options are out there and see which one is right for you.